on3iro/aeons-end-randomizer/docs/CustomExpeditions/Example.md

         "type": "narrative",
         "config": {
           "text": "That's it, and now what?",
-          "descisions": ["Leave the island", "Stay and build a home"] },
+          "decisions": ["Leave the island", "Stay and build a home"] },
         "nextBranchId": ["Leave", "Stay"]
       },